Virginia Fair Housing Act: An Overview

 - Installing a grab bar in the bathroom.

-Yes, there are a few limited exceptions to the Fair Housing Act.
+Yes, there are a few limited housing discrimination exceptions to the Fair Housing Act.
 They are as follows.

 - Dwellings that have four or fewer units and the owner occupies one of them.